arigbedeomobolaji/DOM-Project/README.md

 In summary, this responsive shopping cart project offers a seamless and visually appealing solution for online shoppers.
 With its intuitive design, real-time item count, and user-friendly features, it aims to make the shopping process efficient and enjoyable for users, ultimately improving the overall e-commerce experience."

 #  Tools Used
-Boostrap CSS and Bootsrap Icons are used for styling and adding Icons to the page
+# Boostrap CSS and Bootsrap Icons are used for styling and adding Icons to the page
+# Javascript
+# CSS
+# HTML